moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 ### Triaging requests

 We rotate triage duties weekly between team members.
 The goal of the team member on triage is to purposely plan to have interrupt work for a week so that the rest of the team can have less interrupt work.
-The schedule is available in [this spreadsheet](https://docs.google.com/spreadsheets/d/1D1Ih2CiMxnCjPnStFN0wRgChmbshRnzamyo_MGraYqA/edit?usp=sharing).
+The [schedule is available in pager duty](https://gitlab.pagerduty.com/schedules#P7Y8O0E).

 The team member on rotation is responsible for: